Privacy, Prediction, and Allocation: Private Allocation when Welfare is Directly Observable

 \subsection{ULA}

 Our strategy for privatizing ULA is comparatively straightforward.
 The replace-one sensitivity of the unit profile vector $\rho$ is $1/N$, and so by Lemma \ref{lem:gaussian-mechanism}, adding Gaussian noise with variance $\sigma^2=(2\psi N^2)^{-1}$ suffices to satisfy $\psi$-zCDP.
 Denote the private unit profile vector by $\widetilde\rho$.
-Using Lemma \ref{lem:ula-helper} alongside standard results about the mean and concentration of various norms of Gaussian vectors, we derive the following unified bound:
+Using Lemma \ref{lem:ula-helper} alongside standard results about the mean and concentration of various norms of Gaussian vectors, we derive the following unified bound (setting $n=P$ for this section):

 \begin{theorem} Fix $\psi > 0$.
 Then, with probability at least $1-\beta$, we have that:

 \end{theorem}